Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Bill Maher falls under this, hard.
 His highly political material, paired with his tendency to try to be edgy make him a very divisive comic prone to clapter/criticism depending on who's watching.

-Richard Pryor spots 'Clapter' and calls it out in Live On the Sunset Strip when his mention of Arizona State Penitentiary gets an applause; "What?
+Richard Pryor spots 'Clapter' and calls it out in Live On the Sunset Strip when his mention of Arizona State Penitentiary gets applause.
+"What?
 You're applauding that?
 Arizona State Penitentiary real popular?!"

-The Chick Tracts, although most of those with the same slant think he's insane.
+The Chick Tracts, although even most people of the same view think he's insane.

 Tony Kushner not only admitted to, but defended this in a 1997 essay:

 — The converted need preaching to as much as the unconverted, and will usually prove far more responsive and interested in change . . .
 Those who are involved in the struggle to change the world need art that assists in examining the issues at hand, which are usually incredibly complex.

 Some critics have argued that the internet would result in "echo chambers" where everyone would just view news sites, blogs, and forums that didn't challenge their views.
 However, according to one study, the "echo chamber" isn't any worse than any other media (since radio, TV and print media that pander to either side do exist and always have).